hazelcast/hazelcast-jet/site/docs/reference.md

 Jet's main API is called the Pipeline API.
 You can find detailed information about it inside the Jet Reference Manual.

+The content in the reference manual will eventually be moved to this website, though this is currently a work in progress.

 ## Javadoc

-Jet contains extensive information about each public API inside the Javadoc.
+Jet also contains extensive Javadoc about each public API and should be consulted first as the primary source of information regarding specific details of the API.

 | Version        |            |   |
 | ------------- |:-------------:| -----:|